ryanmzilis/com.docker.devenvironments.code/Home.md

 ## For Developers

-Can consolidate this website for any questions on detailed implementation of specified components.
+Can consolidate the Firefox Design System for any questions on detailed implementation of specified components.

 Use it as a source for any specifics to rely on that are unclear to you through the mockup of a designer, and if in doubt fall back to an implementation as described here.